pasqal-io/qadence/docs/digital_analog_qc/analog-basics.md

 )
 ```

-Note that in the code above we have not defined a qubit support.
+Note that in the code above a specific qubit support is not defined.
 By default this operation
 applies a *global* rotation on all qubits.
 We can define a circuit using the 3-qubit register
 and run it in the pyqtorch backend: